 Although the specific newspapers may vary from year to year, this semester, students will be reading the New York Times, the Wall Street Journal and a newspaper of their choice, selected from a list of newspapers in English from around the world;

 Requisite: the seminar is open to qualified second-semester sophomores and juniors who have taken at least six social science courses in college, including two in political science, and at least four additional courses from at minimum two other social science departments.
 Participants should seriously anticipate writing a thesis during their senior year.

 Admissions with consent of the instructor.
 Limited to 14 students.
-Not open to first-year studensts.
+Not open to first-year students.
 Fall semester.
-Professor Machala.2014-15: Offered in Fall 2014 and Spring 2015
+Professor Machala.2017-18: Offered in Fall 2017

 More broadly, however, this course helps us think about politics in a temporal way.
 History and political science are intrinsically related, but to understand the current debates and questions we need to be explicit about the types of processes (long-term, short-term, episodic, cyclic, etc.) that shape the institutions and events we see.
 Hence a key component of this course will be interrogating how scholars address the historiographic problem of studying politics, with the aim of cultivating the analytic tools necessary to situate contemporary political debates in the stream of time.

 Requisite: An introductory Political Science course in IL (200 level or above) or any U.S. History course (100 level or above) or HIST 301 or AMST 468 or LJST 222.
 Limited to 25 students.
 Omitted 2017-18.
 Professor Obert.2017-18: Not offered